vb100/MLOps-Notes/README.md

 		self.cost = int(self.cost * (1 - self.discount/100))
 ````

-> Basically this class allows you to create Book instances, where you can set book author, year, and cost.
-By using this class you can calculate price with discount, get book old age in years, and get author email address.
+> Basically this class allows you to create <code>Book</code> instances, where you can set book <i>author</i>, <i>year</i>, and <i>cost</i>.
+By using class <code>Book()</code> you can calculate price with discount, get book old age in years, and get author email address.

 > Furthermore we will go with bigger codes due it's complexity without explaining the same key points which are mentioned before in this chapter.
 So, let's create some test for this file.
-First of all, create a new file, and name it <i>test_book.py</i>.
+First of all, create a new file, and name it <i>test_book.py</i> This will be our file which will test our application script <i>book.py</i>.

 ```` py
 import unittest